UNGA’s landmark 75th session opens today sans world leaders

 UNITED NATIONS: The 75th UN General Assembly session, which begins today (Tuesday), will be unlike any other in the organisation’s three quarters of a century of existence -- world leaders will not be physically present in the iconic hall for their annual gathering because of the ongoing coronavirus pandemic.

-The centre piece of any General Assembly session is undoubtedly the General Debate, which starts on September 22, a week after the official opening, in which usually over 100 hundred heads of state/government participated in the past years to discuss key global issues.
+The centrepiece of any General Assembly session is undoubtedly the General Debate, which starts on September 22, a week after the official opening, in which usually over 100 heads of state/government participated in the past years to discuss key global issues.

 Pakistan’s Prime Minister Imran Khan will address the 193-member Assembly via video-link on September 25.
 According to the preliminary list of speakers, he is the 6th speaker in Friday's afternoon session.
 "He (Imran Khan) is expected once again to project the just cause of the Kashmiri people and call for action by the international community to halt India’s massive violations of human rights, rescind the unilateral measures imposed in Indian Illegally Occupied Jammu & Kashmir since 5 August 2019 and promote a solution in accordance with the Security Council resolutions and the will of the Kashmiri people," Pakistan's UN Ambassador Munir Akram said.